fmmendo/fmmendo.github.io/_drafts/tools.md

 ## Editor & Terminal

-- Most of my work centres around .NET development so [Visual Studio Community]() is the absolute beste, and therefore my IDE of choice.
+- Most of my work centres around .NET development so [Visual Studio Community]() is the absolute best, and therefore my IDE of choice.
 - I also use [Visual Studio Code]() for everything else.
-It has become quite good for .Net Core work as well, though there are a few things where old Visual Studio still excells.
+It has become quite good for .Net Core work as well, though there are a few things where old Visual Studio still excels.
 - Being on Windows, I use [Windows Terminal]() with [oh-my-posh]() and a custom theme for all my CLI needs, including jumping into WSL when needed.
 - To speed up gething a machine ready to work, I have scripted most installations and configurations.
 It's a bit of an always changing script but I've got it all up in my [win-provision]() repo.